2008 FAI Cup

-The FAI Cup 2008 was the 88th staging of The Football Association of Ireland Challenge Cup, or FAI Cup for short.
-This season was the second one sponsored by Ford.
+The 2008 FAI Cup, known as the FAI Ford Cup for sponsorship reasons, was the 88th staging of the Football Association of Ireland Challenge Cup.
+The tournament is the primary domestic cup competition for association football in the Republic of Ireland.
+This edition featured teams from the League of Ireland Premier Division, First Division and A Championship, as well as teams from the regional leagues of the Republic of Ireland football league system.

-The 2008 FAI Ford Cup officially kicked off in late March, when four clubs from the Intermediate and Junior leagues battled it out in the first round for the opportunity to join 18 A Championship, Intermediate and Junior clubs in the second round.
+The FAI Cup officially kicked off on 30 March 2008, when four clubs from the Intermediate and Junior leagues battled it out in the first round for the opportunity to join 18 A Championship, Intermediate and Junior clubs in the second round.
+This was the second season that the competition was sponsored by Ford.

-The ten winners of those ties were joined in the Third Round by 12 Premier Division and 10 First Division clubs.
+The ten winners of the second round ties were joined in the Third Round by 12 Premier Division and 10 First Division clubs.

 The competition ran until late November, with the final taking place on Sunday, 23 November 2008 at the RDS.

 First round

 Fixtures were played on the weekend of Sunday 30 March 2008.